Ekopalypse/EnhanceAnyLexer/README.md

 # EnhanceAnyLexer
 Notepad++ plugin that adds an additional foreground colouring option to existing lexers

+***NOTE: An existing EnhanceAnyLexerConfig.ini is obsolete if you use version 0.5.
+This means that you must either rename the ini and let the plugin create a new one automatically
+or add the following two lines to the global section yourself.
+*regex_error_style_id=30
+*regex_error_color=0x756ce0
+Of course, these values are configurable.

 ## Installation

 - Download and unpack the EnhanceAnyLexer zip-archive (the EnhanceAnyLexer*86 or 64*.zip) from https://github.com/Ekopalypse/EnhanceAnyLexer/releases to the folder "Notepad++\plugins".